 If you are losing friends because of your search for truth then the friendship was really shallow to begin with.
 Being informed and being popular do not necessarily mix.
 They should but it has been my experience that it results the same way when mixing oil and vinegar.
 Initially the mixture goes fine but after a few minutes they separate and you are back to the oil floating on top of the vinegar.

 Having grown up with a physical disability I spend the first sixteen years of my life dependent, not on my parents ideology, but on the ideology of society.
 That is what happens when you grow up in an institution like a children’s hospital.
-To enter the world and break away from that dependence requires a bit of a rebel and creativity.
+To enter the real world and break away from that dependence requires a bit of a creative rebel.

 When you live in a world that wasn’t designed for people outside the norm you either become innovative or dependent.
 Being dependent is easy but not always fulfilling.
 Being independent requires innovative and solutions base problem solving abilities.
 The essence of innovation is critical thinking.
 It has become second nature to me.
 I have no problems expressing my beliefs even when it does alienates me.
 I had a choice, I could chose to alienate myself because society said I was disabled or I can alienate myself by challenging peoples belief.
-I choose independence!
-That means challenging peoples belief.
+Deciding to be truly independent means challenging other peoples belief.
 When you challenge peoples belief you are not always be popular but you will be well informed.

 So as I began by saying, I am not a journalist or a reporter.
 However I am a person who believes strongly in freedom of expression.
 I believe any true democracy is dependent on freedom of expression (in conjunction with a number of other freedoms).
 Critical thinking is a major contributor in differentiating between expression and rhetoric.
 It’s the difference between thinking for ourselves or riding on the band wagon of the ideology of others.